MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/autoplay-for-uwp-device-apps.md

 Depending on the version of your app, you can enable AutoPlay in these ways:

--   Only your Windows Store device app can handle AutoPlay activation for your device \[supported in Windows 8, Windows 8.1\].
+-   Only your UWP device app can handle AutoPlay activation for your device \[supported in Windows 8, Windows 8.1\].
--   Other Windows Store apps can handle AutoPlay activation for your device \[supported in Windows 8.1 only\].
+-   Other UWP apps can handle AutoPlay activation for your device \[supported in Windows 8.1 only\].
--   Your Windows Store device app and other Windows Store apps can handle AutoPlay activation for your device \[supported in Windows 8.1 only\].
+-   Your UWP device app and other UWP apps can handle AutoPlay activation for your device \[supported in Windows 8.1 only\].

 This example shows an AutoPlay dialog for an app named **Contoso Dashboard** that has registered as the AutoPlay handler for the **Contoso Pedometer** device: